islandjoe/portfolio/README.md

 A basic but fully functional phone subscriber's page in React.
 A subscriber logs in with their username and password, then they get access to their account page.

-(Backend dev, Frontend dev, ReactJS, UX, wireframing, prototyping, Balsamiq, Javascript, Semantic UI, Mobile First, Media Query)
+(Backend dev, Frontend dev, Javascript, ReactJS, AWS, UX, wireframing, prototyping)

 ## [Django web app](https://github.com/islandjoe/django-pages-app)